stivizi/gotomain/alpha_site/clubs.md

 ## What Your Child Will Use: Industry-Relevant Technologies

-We equip kids with tools relevant to industry.
+We equip teens with tools relevant to industry.

 ### Proficiency with Industry Tools and Processes
 *Mastering the technologies used by leading companies.*